The Importance Of Email Design: Best Practices, Tips, and Tools

 Before sending, check how your messages are displayed on different types of devices: whether all the content is visible and fits into the screen size, the layout is not broken, and images load quickly enough.

 In Selzy, you can create a separate mobile version for your email.
-Hide blocks on mobile and show them on desktop (or vice versa), try out different content structures and layouts, customize the menu, add device-specific blocks like a ‘Call us’ button.
+Hide blocks on mobile and show them on desktop (or vice versa), try out different content structures and layouts, customize the menu, add device-specific blocks like a “Call us” button.

-Niice does a great job of meeting all the requirements.
-Source: Really Good Emails
+Here, Niice does a great job of meeting all the said requirements:

-A few more tips about email CTAs:
+A few more tips to improve your email CTAs:

 • Surround your CTAs with a lot of white space to highlight them.